python-geeks/Automation-scripts/image_downloader/README.md

 # Image Downloader
-A simple python script to download an image provided link to that image.
+A simple python script to download images by providing link to the images.

 ## Modules Used